TotalVerb/totalverb.github.io/teaching.md

 ---

 I have created an IJulia (Jupyter) notebook showcasing [automatic differentiation] using multiple dispatch in Julia.
+More notebooks may be uploaded in the future, especially if there is demand.

 I also teach Olympic Math for Grade 4 students at the [Grand River Chinese School][grcs].
 This page contains samples of some of the material taught.